Church Politics and How To Navigate Them as a Youth Leader

 In every church, routes exist to get things done.
 Key people must approve things.
 That’s church politics.
 But what’s the secret to navigating church politics as a youth leader?

 When done correctly, church politics can benefit the church and glorify God’s name.
-When done incorrectly, the exact opposite can happen.
-Unfortunately, many examples exist of church politics gone wrong, with horrible and sad results.
+When done incorrectly, the opposite can happen.
+Unfortunately, church politics gone wrong has horrible, sad results.

 But that doesn’t mean you should disengage or stay away from church politics.
-If you want to accomplish your goals, you’ll need to get involved.
+To accomplish your goals, you’ll need to get involved.
 You just have to learn to handle church politics the right way.

-Here are my five golden rules for dealing with church politics:
+Here are five golden rules for dealing with church politics:

 1. Stay honest.

-First, when dealing with church politics, always stick to the truth. (“If only because you don’t have to remember what you said,” according to Mark Twain.)
-Little white lies are just as much lies as the big fat ones.
+First and foremost: Always stick to the truth. (“If only because you don’t have to remember what you said,” according to Mark Twain.)
+Little white lies are just as much lies as big fat ones.
 Even not saying anything can become a lie.

 2. Stay fair.

 After you’ve discovered people’s weak spots, it becomes easy to manipulate them.
 That doesn’t mean it’s right.
-Never lose your integrity in church politics, for not only will you hurt others, in the end, you’ll hurt yourself.
+Never lose your integrity in church politics.
+Not only will you hurt others, you’ll hurt yourself in the end.
 And once lost, integrity is very tough to get back.

 Remember: If you have to force or manipulate people to do things, something is probably very wrong with either you or your goals.